Sharon A. Williams

 Parties are required to pay Sharon's fees at the conclusion of each session.
 She charges for her time on an hourly basis.
 If the parties request, she can prepare legal paperwork for them at the conclusion of their mediation.
 If she does prepare paperwork, she will ask for a retainer to pay for her time and the necessary court fees.
 The amount of the retainer varies depending on the complexity of the issues.

-Sharon have been recognized by both the "Super Lawyers" publication from 2006 to the present and the "Best Lawyers in America" publication from 2009 to the present in the field of Alternative Dispute Resolution/Mediation.
+Sharon has been recognized by both the "Super Lawyers" publication from 2006 to the present and the "Best Lawyers in America" publication from 2009 to the present in the field of Alternative Dispute Resolution/Mediation.
 She carries an "AV" rating by Martindale-Hubbell for excellence in the field of family law.
 Sharon continues to work to further her education and maintain her professionalism in family law mediation and dispute resolution through her ongoing volunteer work as the Secretary of the Oregon Academy of Family Law Practitioners and the Oregon Chapter President of the American Academy of Matrimonial Lawyers, a national organization.

 Areas of Practice